Do Your HOA Gardening Rules Restrict or Ban Gardening?

 The Ups and Downs of HOA’s and CCR’s

 As mentioned, experience in building and developing our own 40 acre “forested” subdivision with lots from 1/2 acre to 5 acres, has informed us of the necessity to install CCR’s as a matter of protection.
 We are property owners and managers acting in the stead of an official HOA.

-Another owner decided to open a motorcycle repair shop that operated part time—all hours of the night—with frequent client prospect visits to test drive these bikes, revving and racing up the hill on some of them unmuffled motorbikes, but all of which were tweaked for that extra macho loudness.
+However this was a noisy one and included frequent customer visits to test drive these bikes all hours of the day and night.
+We’d awaken to revving and racing up the hill on (some of them) unmuffled motorbikes, and all of which were tweaked for that extra macho loudness.